golddranks/lfs_docker/README.md

 Linux From Scratch (LFS) is a working Linux-based operating system, hand-build from sources, by you.

-It's purpose is to be a minimal and self-contained Linux system;
+Its purpose is to be a minimal and self-contained Linux system;
 enough so that the user can throughly understand which components the system consists of.